BBC-Esq/WhisperSpeech2/README.md

 # WhisperSpeech2

 An Open Source text-to-speech system built by inverting Whisper.
 This is a fork of [WhisperSpeech](https://github.com/collabora/WhisperSpeech) optimized for inference.
+The creators of the original project abandoned it hence this fork.

 ## Installation